rudelm/rudelm.github.io/content/post/2020-11-11-automount-not-working-after-macos-catalina-updates.md

 title: automount not working after macOS Catalina updates
 url: /2020/11/11/automount-not-working-after-macos-catalina-updates/
 ---
-I&#8217;ve recently upgraded to macOS catalina.
+I've recently upgraded to macOS catalina.
 My automount mount for music media <a href="https://centurio.net/2020/10/26/fix-broken-automount-mounts-on-macos-catalina/" data-type="URL" data-id="https://centurio.net/2020/10/26/fix-broken-automount-mounts-on-macos-catalina/">was broken</a>.
 I fixed it and today it is again not working.

-The last change I did was to install the supplemental update for 10.15.7 which seems to overwrite the /etc/auto\_master so my /etc/auto\_smb wasn&#8217;t loaded anymore.
-Here&#8217;s my current working content:
+The last change I did was to install the supplemental update for 10.15.7 which seems to overwrite the /etc/auto\_master so my /etc/auto\_smb wasn't loaded anymore.
+Here's my current working content:

 ```
 #